Masaaki-75/freeseed/README.md

 ```

 ## Other Notes
-We choose torch-radon toolbox because it processes tomography real fast!
+We choose [torch-radon toolbox](https://github.com/matteo-ronchetti/torch-radon/tree/master) to build our framework because it processes tomography really fast!
 For those who have problems installing torch-radon toolbox:
 - There seems to be other forks of torch-radon like [this](https://github.com/faebstn96/torch-radon) that can be installed via `python setup.py install` without triggering too many compilation errors🤔.
 - Check the [issues](https://github.com/matteo-ronchetti/torch-radon/issues) of torch-radon (both open & closed), since there is discussion about any possible errors you may encounter during installation.